foldda/charian/README.md

 In the above process, the Rda class plays the important role of being a 'container box' for storing _arbitrary_ data items; because it can be turned into a string, it effectively serializes the data it contains.

-The IRda interface is a signature indicating an object implements serialization and deserialization (in "the Charian way"): in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.
+The IRda interface indicates an object implements Charian serialization and deserialization, and can participate in the above data transportation process: in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.

 The "how-to" examples in the next section demonstrate these concepts and operations.

 # Getting Started
-Using Charian is very simple because it has no third-party dependency so there is nothing to install or setup.
-You can simply include the Charian source files in your project and use Charian's class and interface alongside yours[^4].
+Using Charian is very simple because there is nothing to install or setup, and it has no third-party dependency.
+You can simply add the API's source files (Rda and IRda) from this repo and use them in your projects[^4].
 Source-code level integration can simplify your build process and give transparency during debugging (if required).

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.